 Emissions Monitoring and Prevention

-A number of state have passed laws that restrict methane emissions in order to reduce overall negative impacts.
+A number of states have passed laws that restrict methane emissions in order to reduce overall negative impacts.
 Some states have set specific goals, some have set up regulations to minimize methane leakage and overall environmental and health impacts and others have set up systems to report emission in order to develop strategies for reductions.

 West's Ann.Cal.Pub.Res.Code § 3862; Zoning ordinance implementation; establishment of hazard areas and plan; rules and regulations.